Rethinking Non-idealities in Memristive Crossbars for Adversarial Robustness in Neural Networks: Background Related Work

-In this work, \textit{Clean Accuracy} ($CA$) refers to the accuracy of a DNN when presented with the test dataset in absence of an adversarial attack.
+Note, in this work, \textit{Clean Accuracy} ($CA$) refers to the accuracy of a DNN when presented with the test dataset in absence of an adversarial attack.
 We define \textit{Adversarial Accuracy} ($AA$) as the accuracy of a DNN on the adversarial dataset created using the test data for a given task. \textit{Adversarial Loss} ($AL$) is defined as the difference between $CA$ and $AA$, \textit{i.e}., $AL = CA - AA$.
-Higher the value of $AA$, smaller will be the value of $AL$, which implies increased robustness against adversarial attacks.
+A neural network upon mapping onto hardware would unquestionably suffer computational accuracy loss leading to decrease in $CA$.
+However, if the value of $AL$ remains smaller for the network on hardware than the software baseline, it implies that the DNN on hardware is more resilient to adversarial attacks.